Skip to main content

 • Participation fee of £2k to cover the cost of any additional expenses incurred

-• Ongoing alumni relationship and support to seek further independent opportunities
+• Ongoing alumni support to access and connect with new opportunities

 We are looking to support artists who: